HusainBeepBop/business_sol/README.md

 - Double-click any cell to edit it directly (auto-saves to CSV).
 - Select rows and click "Delete Selected" to remove contacts (with confirmation).
 - Export selected rows to Excel.
+- Live graph of download/upload speeds and ping.
+- Start, pause/resume, and stop controls.
+- Logs all results to a timestamped CSV file.
+- Flags critical drops in download speed.

 ## 🧪 Packaging as Executable
 **To generate a standalone .exe for any script using PyInstaller:**